Mohamedhusseiny/E-Commerce/README.md

+# E-Commerce
-# E-Commerce is a simple application about online transactions that developed by Android platform.
+ A simple application about online transactions that developed by Android platform.

 The functional feeatures of the project is as the following:
 Sign up & login facilities.